Where To Eat Near Seattle UniversityWhether you’re an SU student or not, keep this list of nearby spots handy.

 This is a little bistro next door to Bateau with seafoam-colored chevron tiles, a big marble bar, and excellent French small plates.
 Grab some oysters and a bottle of sparkling wine here on a date, or, as long as we’re being completely honest, use it as your backup plan if Bateau is booked solid—especially because you can order their steaks here.

 Plum is an amazing restaurant, period—never mind that it’s 100% vegan.
 Eating here feels like getting a slightly classed-up meal in a yoga studio, and you’ll find great cocktails, plant-based dishes that actually taste good (like pan-seared creole tempeh, tofu piccata, and buffalo portobello burgers), and an atmosphere perfect for dinner with family or a group catch-up session.
 No matter what, make sure the cajun mac and yease hits the table.

-A tiny fast-casual spot that has Indian and Mediterranean food on one menu.
+Cedars is a tiny fast-casual spot that has Indian and Mediterranean food on one menu.
 It’s not much on the inside, but the fact that you can have falafel and samosas at the same time totally makes up for it.
 Get the butter chicken.

-Jucivana is a roadside shack the color of a carrot.
+Jucivana is a roadside shack that's the color of a carrot.
 Come here for excellent smoothies in big cups for under $6.
-It’s a ridiculously good value to take advantage of if you missed breakfast, or are in the market for a post-workout snack that tastes better than five low-sodium Triscuits and a string cheese.
+It’s a ridiculously good value to take advantage of if you missed breakfast, or are in the market for a post-workout snack that tastes better than five Triscuits and a string cheese.